Breeder's goals are not all the same.

 If you ever want to read about this "BREEDER" look up the World famous Wycliffe Poodles, breeder, Jean Lyle

-who had the greatest positive impact on our breed to date, with her scientific "Breeding Practices".
+who had the greatest positive (some would say negative) impact, on our breed to date, with her scientific "Breeding Practices".

 ~ GOALS, ARE WHY REPUTABLE BREEDERS, BREED ~

 Goals are why all Reputable Breeders breed and how each Breeder attempts to get to those goals will differ greatly.

 I am sure most of us have had moments in our life where we have felt self righteous,